 Vienna has an abundance of awe-inspiring monuments and unforgettable experiences.
 There are so many things to do in Vienna, it can be hard to decide which one to check out first.
 The city is bursting with museums and remnants of Imperial Austria, all of them worth a visit.

-Is Austria expensive?
+Is sightseeing expensive?
 If you want to see every great palace and opera show, the honest truth is yes.
+Vienna isn’t the cheapest city in that regard.
 However, you can find ways to enjoy the city on a budget.

 - Museum passes cost between $29 and $35 USD.
 They also offer a 30% discount on performances in the Tanzquartier Wien.

-- Entrance to attractions such as the Schonbrunn Palace Gardens, St Stephan’s Cathedral and Vienna City Hall are free.
+- Entrances to attractions such as the Schonbrunn Palace Gardens, St Stephan’s Cathedral and Vienna City Hall are free.

 - Enjoy Vienna’s reputation for music for free in one of its cafes, such as Cafe Schwarzenberg.